ANNarchy/tutorial/README.md

 git clone --recursive https://github.com/ANNarchy/ANNarchy-tutorial.git
 ```

-This package provides the basic files to generate a HTML5 + reveal.js presentation from Markdown code using `pandoc`. `pandoc` of course needs to be installed.
+This package allows to generate a HTML5 + reveal.js presentation from Markdown using `pandoc`. `pandoc` of course needs to be installed.

 To generate the html file: